Haggle Price: What Everyone Should Know Before They Start Haggling on Price 🔮

 Haggling is a zero-sum game in which both parties are hedging their bets (or risk).
 In many ways, haggling is a clumsy approach to defining value using a series of compromises, concessions, and threats along the way.

-Lots of prices and offers are thrown out there until someone bites.
+Lots of prices and offers thrown out there until someone bites.
 Then, lots of concessions are generally made, followed by a series of justifications to support flimsy claims about value and price.

 Why do customers haggle?